dssg/hitchhikers-guide/curriculum/legible-good-code/README.md

     """
     left_counts = {}
     for val in left:
-        if left not in left_counts:
+        if val not in left_counts:
             left_counts[val] = 1
         else:
             left_counts[val] += 1

     right_counts = {}
     for val in right:
-        if right not in right_counts:
+        if val not in right_counts:
             right_counts[val] = 1
         else:
             right_counts[val] += 1